Martino, Phthiotis: Martino from the establishment of the modern Greek state until today

 In 1840 Martino became the seat of the municipality Larymna.
 The seat moved to Proskynas in 1857, to return to Martino in 1872.
 The municipality enclosed the villages: Martino, Pavlos, Traganas, Malesina, Pyrgos, Loutsi, Larymna, Tsouka, Proskynas and Mazi.

 In 1882 starts the "Greek School" or "Greek Scholarcheion" in Martino.
 In the 1894 Atalanti earthquakes that shooked Locrida, caused Martino significant damage.
 In a total of 1434, 39 people were killed and 23 others injured, while 300 houses collapsed.

 Martino became an independent community in 1912, having separated from the former municipality of Larymna.
 The new community included Martino and the village Tsouka (renamed to Metalleio Tsoukas in 1920).

 In 1929 the football club "Opountios Martinou" was established.

 Another key feature here is the presence of several cultural groups.
 In 1976 founded the Cultural Association of Martino, "MO.SY.M" which seeks to support every kind of act of cultural interest.

 At the 1997 Kapodistrias reform, Martino became the seat of the new municipality of Opountioi.
 With the new administrative reform of the Greek state (Kallikratis plan), Martino joined the enlarged municipality of Locroi.

 Population

 Attractions - Tourism - Cultural events

-The old part of the village declared a protected monument.
+The old part of the village was declared a protected monument.

 There is also the Byzantine church of Agios Georgios with Byzantine frescoes and icons.

 Other attractions of the village are the entrance of the temple of Pan and the ancient fountains "Tsorokos" and "Monachou".